Possible roads closed in Ohio:

 until Mar 31.
 Pavement repair and paving project on Interstate 275 between east of Winton Road and just west of the I-75 interchange.

 The John R. Jurgensen Company was awarded a contract for $2.9 million to complete the project, and all work is scheduled to be completed in the spring of 2023.

 Near Sixteen Mile Stand

-until Jun 1, 2023.
-Restrictions will be in place on Fields-Ertel Road two nights this week as part of the interchange expansion project at Mason-Montgomery Road and southbound Interstate 71 in Warren County.
+until Jun 1.
+Fields-Ertel Road interchange expansion project at Mason-Montgomery Road and southbound Interstate 71 in Warren County.